 In 1688, when the puritans refused to sell land to the congregation to build a church on, Andros ordered the church to be built on public land in the corner of an old puritan burying ground on Tremont Street.

 In 1748, the small wooden church that had been built there was replaced with the large granite church that still stands today.
-The building was designed by notable colonial architect Peter Harrison and the Corinthian columns on the building’s exterior were carved by William Burbeck.
+The building was designed by notable colonial architect Peter Harrison and the Corinthian columns in the building’s interior were carved by William Burbeck.

 In 1814, the chapel’s bell cracked and was recast by Paul Revere and re-installed in 1816.
 It was the largest bell cast by the Revere foundry and the last bell Revere cast himself.